Kansas Registered Agent Requirements

 A flat $99 buys one year of resident agent service in Kansas — the registered office, same-day scanning of court papers, and reminders before state deadlines.

-What Does a Resident Agent Do?
+What Does a Registered Agent Do?

 - Service of process if your business is sued